 More recently, RDRN has donated $30,000 to the Medicine River Wildlife Centre to be used toward the purchase of land to be used as habitat.
 We have also installed viewing cameras at that location so the public can see the animals that are in the infirmary for treatment.

 We have also donated to other organizations that are in the business of purchasing land for wildlife habitat.

-Starting in 2009, RDRN has focussed attention on a pair of nesting peregrine falcons in Red Deer.
+Starting in 2009, RDRN had focused attention on a pair of nesting peregrine falcons in Red Deer.
 The falcons nest on the top of the Telus Tower in Red Deer, approximately 100 metres above the surrounding terrain.
-With the help of Telus, RDRN has installed a set of web cameras on top of the tower.
-The cameras usually start operations in April and continue until the birds fledge.
+With the help of Telus, RDRN had installed a set of web cameras on top of the tower.
+Unfortunately due to technical difficulties this project did not continue.